home edit page issue tracker

 Part: participle, verbal adjective

-Participle is a non-finite verb form that shares properties of verbs and adjectives.
-In Armenian it may be used to form complex tenses and can be also used purely adjectively.
+Participles are non-finite verb forms that share properties of verbs and adjectives.
+In Armenian, some participles may be used to form complex tenses and can also be used adjectively.
+Nevertheless, they are always annotated as verb.

 Armenian has seven types of participles:

-Note that the processual (progressive), resultative and future-I participles can be used to form the secondary complex tenses (with the auxiliary լինել in any tense or mood).
+Note that the processual (progressive), resultative and future-I participles can be used to form the secondary compound tenses (with the auxiliary լինել/linel in any tense or mood).

 Note also that resultative, subject and future-II participles, that fall in the gray zone between adjectives and participles and can be also used adjectively, are marked Part too.